“Where is the $128 billion?” posters plastered across Istanbul ask Erdogan

 More exposed

 Erdogan has claimed that the dollar sales, backed by the central bank with swaps, helped to support the economy, but they left Turkey’s reserves with little ammunition to speak of, meaning the economy is now even more exposed to a deepening crisis.
-Opposition politicians are concerned by the lack of transparency that surrounded the sales—conducted under Erdogan’s son-in-law Berat Albayrak, who, under heavy fire over his failed defence of the lira, quit last November—and are demanding to know more about what transpired.
+Opposition politicians are concerned by the lack of transparency that surrounded the sales—conducted under Erdogan’s son-in-law Berat Albayrak, who, under heavy fire over his failed defence of the lira, quit his post as finance minister last November—and are demanding to know more about what transpired.

 “[Erdogan] says ‘you cannot even ask me questions’,” CHP leader Kemal Kilicdaroglu was reported by Reuters as telling party members on April 13, accusing the AKP of stifling debate.
 “Those leading the country must give an account to the people.”